Charlotte Tilbury Beauty

 Charlotte Tilbury Beauty Ltd is a British cosmetics company registered in the United Kingdom.
-It was founded in 2013 by Charlotte Tilbury, a British makeup artist who is also chair.
-The company is headquartered in Surrey Street, London in the United Kingdom.
-The current CEO is Lady Demetra Pinsent.
-In 2018, Charlotte Tilbury Beauty Ltd had a revenue of £100.9 million.
+It was founded in 2013 by Charlotte Tilbury, a British makeup artist.
+The company is headquartered in Surrey Street, London, in the United Kingdom.

 Charlotte Tilbury products are available in 76 countries and are largely sold in retail stores for personal care and beauty products.
 These include multinational companies like Cult Beauty, Sephora, Bloomingdales, and ASOS.
-Charlotte Tilbury is now available online and in store at Ulta Beauty.
-The brand is available in retail stores in Canada, France, Germany, Hong Kong, Ireland, Kuwait, Macau Sar, China, South Korea, Japan, Netherlands, Qatar, Spain, United Arab Emirates, United Kingdom, Italy and United States.
+The brand is available in retail stores in Canada, France, Germany, Hong Kong, Ireland, Kuwait, Macau Sar, China, South Korea, Japan, Netherlands, Qatar, Saudi Arabia, Spain, United Arab Emirates, United Kingdom, Italy and United States.

 History

 Charlotte Tilbury founded the company in September 2013, with a collection of 200 products.
 Charlotte Tilbury Beauty Ltd products became available in the United States in 2014.

 In 2019, Charlotte Tilbury Beauty Ltd pledged £1 million to Women for Women International, for whom Tilbury herself is an ambassador.

 On 23 June 2020, Spanish cosmetics and fragrance company Puig acquired a majority stake in the business for £1.3 billion through Prado Investments Limited, a London-based subsidiary.
-Prior to this, founder Charlotte Tilbury who was thought to own a stake of between 50 and 75%.

-In April 2024, Charlotte Tilbury re-enters the fragrance world, eight years after the release of its last perfume.

 Copyright lawsuit

-In 2019, Islestarr Holdings Limited, the then-owner of the Charlotte Tilbury brand, was successful in a copyright infringement lawsuit against the discount supermarket store Aldi who sold a similar product to Tilbury's 'Filmstar Bronze and Glow' palette, which launched in 2013.
-The lawsuit made two claims of infringement in regard to the Starburst Design style of the packaging and the Powder Design style embossed in the powder's surface.
-Aldi launched its product in July 2018, with a similar packaging design and similar design embossed in the power.
-The Aldi 'Broadway Shape and Glow' palette sold for £6.99 while Charlotte Tilbury 'Filmstar Bronze and Glow' palette sold for £39.
+In 2019, Islestarr Holdings Limited, the then-owner of the Charlotte Tilbury brand, was successful in a copyright infringement lawsuit against the discount supermarket store Aldi Süd, which sold a similar product to Tilbury's 'Filmstar Bronze and Glow' palette, launched in 2013.
+The lawsuit made two claims of infringement: the Starburst Design style of the packaging and the Powder Design style embossed in the powder's surface.
+Aldi launched its product in July 2018, with similar packaging and an embossed design on the power.
+The Aldi 'Broadway Shape and Glow' palette sold for £6.99 while the Charlotte Tilbury 'Filmstar Bronze and Glow' palette sold for £39.
 Aldi made approximately £140,000 from sales of their palette prior to the claim being brought.

 Aldi admitted to having been aware of Tilbury's designs.
 The High Court of England and Wales granted summary judgment in favor of Islestarr Holdings Limited on the basis the designs were remarkably similar.